 Antonio Anacan, now in his sixth season with the company has been featured as Mercutio in Romeo and Juliet, Hans in The Nutcracker, Michael in Bruce Steivel’s Peter Pan and Tommy in Toni Pimble’s Tommy The Ballet.
 Previously Antonio trained with the San Francisco Ballet School and the Central Pennslyvania Youth Ballet and performed in Balanchine’s Valse Fantasy, Raymonda Variations, La Source, and as the Cavalier in The Nutcracker and the Waltz Boy in Serenade.
 He is an instructor at Eugene Ballet Academy, a photographer and co-creator of #instaballet

 Miranda Atkinson is the #instaballet board’s vice president.
 She is a faculty member at the Eugene Ballet Academy and a freelance professional ballet and modern dancer.
 She has worked as a dance teacher for 15 years in Oregon, Iowa and Missouri, teaching ballet technique, pointe, variations, contemporary, and lyrical.
 Primarily focusing on classical ballet, Miranda began her training with Halcyone Ewalt Perlman in Columbia, Missouri, specializing in the Cecchetti method of ballet technique.
 While earning her B.S. in Psychology at Iowa State University, she taught ballet through the Accelerated Pre-Professional Ballet Program at the Robert Thomas Dancenter, serving as the program coordinator in 2005 and 2006.
-Additionally, she served as ballet mistress, and board member for the Iowa Youth Ballet, performing with the group and setting choreography on its dancers.
-She has repeatedly performed as a guest artist with the Iowa State Center’s production of The Nutcracker and Mid-Missouri Dance Theatre.
+Additionally, she served as ballet mistress, and board member for the Iowa Youth Ballet.
+She has performed as a guest artist with the Iowa State Center’s production of The Nutcracker and Mid-Missouri Dance Theatre.
 In 2009, she danced professionally with Missouri Contemporary Ballet.
-Miranda has an M.Ed. in Counseling Psychology, with an emphasis in Sport Psychology, from the University of Missouri and works as the Associate Director for Student Services in the School of Journalism and Communication at the University of Oregon.
+Miranda has an M.Ed. in Counseling Psychology and works as the Associate Director for Student Services in the School of Journalism and Communication at the University of Oregon.

-Cory was born and raised in Sacramento, CA. He received his formal training from Sacramento Ballet and Northern California Dance Conservatory studying with Jen Bradford and Theodore Constant.
-In the summer of 2012 he performed at the prestigious Jacobs Pillow Summer Festival in Beckett, MA, and toured through Austria with the Young Tanszommer performance group.
+Cory was born and raised in Sacramento, CA. He received his training from Sacramento Ballet and Northern California Dance Conservatory studying with Jen Bradford and Theodore Constant.
+He has performed at the prestigious Jacobs Pillow Summer Festival in Beckett, MA, and toured throughout Germany, Italy & Austria with the Young Tanszommer performance group.
 In 2010 he was awarded first place senior soloist at Youth American Grand Prix in San Francisco.
-Cory returns for his fourth season with Eugene Ballet Company.
-Last season Cory was featured in Amy Seiwert’s White Noise, and danced the solo O Fortuna in Carmina Burana and Nick Carraway in Toni Pimble’s The Great Gatsby.
+Cory has been featured by EBC in such ballet’s as A Midsummer Nights Dream, Carmina Burana, Stephanie Martinez’s Wandering On, Amy Seiwert’s White Noise & Toni Pimble’s The Great Gatsby.
+This summer, Cory played the role of Specs in the regional theatre premier of the Broadway Musical Newsies at Pacific Conservatory Theatre.
+He returns for his fifth season with Eugene Ballet.

 Originally from Cleveland, Ohio, Ali trained at the School of Cleveland Ballet, North Carolina School of the Arts and Miami City Ballet, with summers at Canada’s National Ballet School, Chautauqua Institution, Jacob’s Pillow, and BalletX.
 Ali has danced professionally with Texas Ballet Theater, Eugene Ballet Company, and Terpsicorps Theatre of Dance.
 She danced as Clara in The Radio City Christmas Spectacular and was invited on the National Tour.
 Ali performed Balanchine’s Serenade at the Hollywood Bowl Opening Night Gala.
 She is featured in Steve Childs’ documentary, And We Will Dance.
 Ali relocated to New York City in August 2014 to pursue a career as a freelance artist.
 She has worked as a soloist with the Edward Morgan Ballet, as a company member with Eglevsky Ballet, and as a dancer for Pointe Barre NYC and Arch Contemporary Ballet.
 She is currently pursuing a degree at Columbia University.